 The red line: emotion recognition is prohibited

 The action is simple.
 Audit every proctoring and integrity tool you use, including features that may have been added to existing products by vendors as part of routine updates.
-Disable any feature that infers emotion or affective state.
+Disable anything that infers emotional state from biometric data unless it clearly falls within the medical or safety exception, which routine integrity monitoring is unlikely to.
 Get written confirmation from vendors that these features are off and will remain off.
 Do this now, not in the next procurement cycle.

 The audit-pack mindset

 High-risk AI under the Act carries documentation expectations that should feel familiar to anyone who has worked in regulated industries.
-The pattern is consistent with ISO 9001 quality management discipline applied to AI-specific risks.
-Expect to maintain:
+These are the obligations that land on 2 December 2027, and they divide by role.

-• structured AI risk management for each high-risk use case, with mitigations and residual risk sign-off
+- structured risk management for each high-risk system, with mitigations and residual risk sign-off

-• technical documentation describing what each system does, how it was validated, and how it should be used
+- technical documentation describing what the system does, how it was validated, and how it should be used

-• human oversight that is real, not symbolic, with documented authority and training
+- human oversight that is real, not symbolic, assigned to named and trained people with authority to intervene, override, and stop

 This is what I mean by an audit-pack mindset.
 The question to ask of every AI use in your pipeline is not whether it works today, but whether you could demonstrate that the decision was sound if a regulator, an employer, or a candidate’s lawyer asked you to.
 If the honest answer is no, the gap is documentation discipline, not technology.
-The companion piece on ISO 42001 and 23894 walks through the operating model that produces that discipline.
+The companion piece on ISO 42001 and 23894 walks through the operating model that produces that discipline, and ISO/IEC 17024:2026 now makes the same evidence an accreditation matter.

 Scale your controls by stakes